 The vision for this project is to provide a streamlined "endto-end" and connected vehicle experience for safe freight carriers, reducing friction for economic development in the West.
 Transportation agencies must be prepared for the growing technology wave and demand for Intelligent Transportation Systems (ITS) to be deployed on the nation's highways.
 Expertise and preparedness for these new technologies and the associated policy choices must be developed among involved transportation agencies so they can make informed choices, form partnerships, and begin to understand ways to fund and deploy what will be a large, complex, and cost-intensive process of technologically upgrading the transportation system infrastructure.
-The freight industry, as an already regulated, instrumented, and data-intensive segment, is an appropriate partner to engage through the process of developing strategies for technology deployment.
+The freight industry, as an already regulated, instrumented, and dataintensive segment, is an appropriate partner to engage through the process of developing strategies for technology deployment.

 A multi-jurisdictional approach to implementation can lead to cost savings through economies of scale and avoidance of duplicative handling and administrative overhead.
 Testing and piloting of ITS is best conducted over the entire corridor where vehicles may potentially travel.
-Participating jurisdictions in the
+Participating jurisdictions in the western United States will benefit from pilot

 ADA Notice: Users with accessibility issues may contact the California Department of Transportation, Division of Research, Innovation and System Information.
-For TTY assistance, call the California Relay Service at 711, email: Drisi.Communications@dot.ca.gov or write Caltrans, DRISI - MS-83, P.O.
-Box 942873 Sacramento, CA 94273-0001
+For TTY assistance, call the California Relay Service at 711, email: pm2.communications@dot.ca.gov or write California, DRISI - MS-83, P.O.
+Box 942873 Sacramento, CA 94273-0001 projects that test issues such as interoperability policies for data exchange and remittance of revenues to the proper jurisdiction.
+As members of this partnership examine the technology systems and conduct demonstrations or systems tests, their discoveries and the lessons learned will be recorded and shared with other members as part of a community of practice.
+Value can be derived from multiple jurisdictions participating in this common research project.

-I-10 Connected Corridor Coalition Truck Parking Availability System (I-10 TPAS)
+I-10 Connected Corridor Coalition Truck Parking Availability System (TPAS)

-Research

-Notes
+Research Notes